edublancas/edublancas.github.io/_posts/2024-09-02-html-minify-for-llm.md

 if you become a customer, I'll be able to justify a higher budget for these experiments!).
 But I doubt that repeating the experiments would flip the conclusions.

-If you want to run the benchmark, here's the source code (TODO: add source code).
-If you want to play with the pre-processing pipelines, try this demo app, it'll allow you to enter a URL and estimate the savings.
+If you want to run the benchmark, here's the [source code](https://github.com/edublancas/posts/tree/main/html-minify-for-llm) If you want to play with the pre-processing pipelines, try this demo app: https://orange-sea-7185.ploomberapp.io, it'll allow you to enter a URL and estimate the savings.

 If you have questions, ping me on [X](https://x.com/edublancas).